scottcmarks/hsed/README.md

 # hsed
+Short-term TODO list

+Finish ColumnTypes
+- Parse Format field of Type Table row tables
+- add rows to monad
+- generate Type Table at the end
+- Template Haskell for Enumeration tables (one special case)

+Type checking on Set methods

+Generating the TPer and SSC overlapping specs

+Long-term notes:
 command parsing and generation all functional device itself must be in IO(SelfEncryptingDrive), because successive reads will return different answers
 - other processes can affect answers